 The Babson MBA curriculum integrates deep functional knowledge across disciplines with an entrepreneurial mindset.

-For students who want to further focus academic interests and career planning, the six concentrations offered reflect areas of significant importance in the 21st century global economy.
+For students who want to further focus academic interests and career planning, the five concentrations offered reflect areas of significant importance in the 21st century global economy.
 Requirements for the concentrations range from 9 to 12 credits, and will be designated upon completion on your official transcript.
 Please note: those exploring the Blended Learning program and considering a concentration, should talk with Graduate Admissions as the program structure limits the option to pursue a concentration.

 Designed to provide advanced skills and techniques that can be applied to discipline-specific and more general business problems, this concentration prepares students for careers in organizations of all types and sizes that require decision making built on an analytical foundation.